FHantke/brave-browser-wiki/Detecting-Brave-(for-Websites).md

 Brave uses the same User Agent request header as Chromium for web compatibility reasons.
+We also expose `Brave` in the `Sec-Ch-Ua` header.
 In testing, we found that some websites broke on encountering an uncommon User Agent.

 If you want to detect Brave, please use the `navigator.brave.isBrave()` JavaScript API.
+Note that [we make this API unavailable](https://github.com/brave/adblock-lists/blob/c67badc6f1e4409c93d56bd98fae3a1d39671d55/brave-unbreak.txt#L722-L723) for websites that block or discriminate against Brave users.